 You'll Get Multiple Rounds, Types of Book Editing

 You are now in a business relationship with your publisher, and it's your editor's job to make sure what goes out into the marketplace is as good as possible.

 There are different types of editors and editorial processes that a manuscript goes through on its way to becoming a book.
-If you're working with a traditional publisher and editors, you'll see that with each round, your work will become more and more refined – and if you had to pay for these editorial labors from a high-quality outside service, you'd be spending thousands if not more.
+If you're working with a traditional publisher and editors, you'll see that with each round, your work will become more and more refined – and if you had to pay for these editorial labors from a high quality outside services, you'd be spending thousands if not more.

 You'll Get Expert Packaging and Production

 From developing the just-right book title to designing the interior page layouts and book jacket, traditional book publishing houses have staffs of editors, marketers, and designers to develop a "selling" book package.

 Also, the role of the production department is to make sure the book is copyedited, make sure the hard copies are properly printed and bound, and make sure the digital files are clean.
-If you were to self-publish, these services cost money and your time to manage.
+If you were to self-publish, these services cost money and time to manage.

 Your Book Will Have Various Sales Channels

 While it's generally up to the book buyers to decide what titles they will take in for sale, your book is represented in the publisher's seasonal catalog and via wholesale distributors.

 While some self-publishing companies offer a service whereby the books are available on wholesale lists just in case a book buyer becomes aware of it and wants to carry it; traditional publishers actually have warm sales bodies proactively hawking your book to a variety of different bookselling outlets.